rosszurowski/rosszurowski.com/src/content/log/2019-outlets-as-a-creative-tool/index.md

 ### A Question

-* a question potentially confuses my point with the idea of a prompt, a framing of a topic when I want to refer more directly to how a question "activates" a space and draws something out of it.
+> If you bring forth what is inside of you, what you bring forth will save you.
+If you don’t bring forth what is inside of you, what you bring forth can destroy you.
+> — Anne Lamott, _Bird by Bird_

 Growing up, my siblings and I travelled around with our dad a lot.
 We'd go for road trips across Western Canada and the Northern United States.
 We'd drive through the Canadian prairies for long stretches and visit our grandparents in Calgary.
-We'd pop across the border to see parks like Devil's Peak or Yellowstone, and make our way back into Canada through the Rocky Mountains.
+We'd head south across the border to see parks like Devil's Peak or Yellowstone, and make our way back into Canada through the Rocky Mountains.
 I loved those trips.

-As we travelled around we'd make pit stops in gas stations or park offices my dad would spark
+As we travelled around we'd make pit stops in gas stations, park offices, and the like.
+And more often than not, my dad would spark up a conversation with the park ranger or hotel attendant.

-Something about his "I-grew-up-hunting-gophers-and-now-I'm-a-mining-engineer" eagerness
+Even now, there's many friends he keeps in touch with sparked from a conversations while travelling.

+As I got older, I realized two things: (a) most people don't befriend every willing person they come across, let alone keep in touch with them.
+My dad is a special person.
+And (b) it's actually really hard to do.
+I figured it was something about his "I-grew-up-hunting-gophers-and-now-I'm-a-mining-engineer" eagerness that led to those approachable situations, but I now recognize that a lot of it comes down to making a conversational space.

 In learning about the craft of user research and watching professional researchers do interviews or (eeek) having to conduct them myself, I noticed the same thing.
-A interested, talented group of experts and business owners and academics can be together in the same room and stay completely silent.
-People have a surprising capacity to sit around awkwardly or sputter through a conversation on weather or politics.

-But as soon as the right question gets asked, "", you'd never know what you were in for.
-All it takes is one good question to frame a topic and spark a conversation.
+There's an art to asking a good question.
+A bad question leaves things flat.
+Surface-level chit-chat about how business has been recently, or where they store the files.
+People who would rather be somewhere else.
+But a good question is like a fire to crowd around, it draws people in and invites them to say something.
+"Why do you think your boss hasn't adopted the new format yet?"
+Bam!
+A whole essay is coming your way.

+A good question is a destination, a space to fill.
+It asks people to fill it with their knowledge and experience.

-So the idea that an outlet is just a destination, a place to put something might sound innocuous, but having a place to put things is important.
-Having a place to put creative work gives you a _reason_ to make creative work.
-An outlet isn't just an empty place on a shelf that might need to be filled, but actively draws work out of you.
+So the idea that an outlet is just a destination, a place to put effort, might sound innocuous.
+But having a place to put things is important.
+Finding a place to put effort gives you a _reason_ to provide the effort.

+People who have a place to publish writing tend to write more than those who don't.
+People who have a place to publish photos will take more photos than those who don't.
+Everyone might not have a book in them, but at the very least everyone has an essay or a poem.
+There's an infinite abundance to speak about, to paint about, to sing about.
+But having a place to direct those efforts is a _reason_ for the efforts in the first place.

 An Instagram account is a common example.
 People have been casually snapping photos ever since the early 1900s with the advent of the $1 Kodak Brownie camera and the first cheap commercial films.
 But the "outlet" for these photos was usually the family photo album.
 By the 1950s it was estimated that 55% of all photos that were even taken were of babies.
 In this way, the camera would come out at special occasions: birthdays, holidays, family vacations.